SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Waiting is having the automated task execution elapse a certain amount of time before continuing with the next step.
 You should choose to use Explicit Waits or Implicit Waits.

-WARNING: Do not mix implicit and explicit waits.
+WARNING: Do not mix implicit and explicit waits!
 Doing so can cause unpredictable wait times.
-For example setting an implicit wait of 10 seconds and an explicit wait of 15 seconds, could cause a timeout to occur after 20 seconds.
+For example, setting an implicit wait of 10 seconds and an explicit wait of 15 seconds could cause a timeout to occur after 20 seconds.

 Explicit Waits
 ~~~~~~~~~~~~~~
 An explicit wait is code you define to wait for a certain condition to occur before proceeding further in the code.
-The worst case of this is Thread.sleep(), which sets the condition to an exact time period to wait.
+The worst case of this is ``Thread.sleep()``, which sets the condition to an exact time period to wait.
-There are some convenience methods provided that help you write code that will wait only as long as required.
+There are convenience methods available to help you write code that will only wait as long as required.
-WebDriverWait in combination with ExpectedCondition is one way this can be accomplished.
+``WebDriverWait`` in combination with ``ExpectedCondition`` is one way to do this.

 .. literalinclude:: /examples/Chapter4/Java/ExplicitWaitExample01.java
    :language: java